Eclipse Software, Inc. Links

 [SecExchAct1934]

 Securities Exchange Act of 1934 (with updates).
 This act is a complement to the 1933 act and addresses transactions in ("exchanges of") securities.
 This act is more relevant to the topics on this site.
 It is about 4 times the length of the 1933 Act.
-For a PDF of the entire Act go to SEC 1934 Act.

 [SecAct1933]

 Securities Act of 1933 (with updates).
 This act addresses the registration and issuance of securities.
-For a PDF of the entire Act go to SEC 1933 Act.

 The SEC was created under Section 4 of the 1934 Act.
 The SEC also enforces the 1933 Act, which is why the SEC is the "Securities and Exchange Commission".